 7. Get a home inspection

 A home inspection is an examination of a home’s condition and can help you identify any areas in need of repair or decide whether to move forward with the purchase.
 Your real estate agent can connect you with a local home inspector in your new state, but you’ll be responsible for paying for the inspection.
 The cost can vary from location to location, as well as by the age and size of the home.

 While it’s generally a good idea to be on-site during the inspection, it’s not mandatory, and might not be feasible if you’re several states away.
-In this case, your agent can attend, share the inspection report with you and discuss next steps.
+In this case, your agent can attend, share the inspection report with you and discuss the next steps.

-If issues surface, you could try to negotiate with the seller to make a repair or give you a break on price, but this doesn’t always work in the buyer’s favor if there are other offers.
+If issues surface, you could try to negotiate with the seller to make a repair or give you a break on the price, but this doesn’t always work in the buyer’s favor if there are other offers.
 If the seller won’t address the issue, you might choose to remedy it yourself — this could require finding a local contractor — or simply walk away.

 8. Hire a reputable long-distance mover

 While it’s possible to do a long-distance move yourself, buying a house out of state and then moving there isn’t as easy as it sounds, so it’s best to hire a reputable moving company.
 When researching movers, aim to compare at least three companies, and read through reviews and verify their credentials and insurance.
 If you’re moving across state lines, confirm that the mover is licensed as an interstate carrier.

 When comparing quotes, keep in mind that the cost can depend on how far the truck needs to travel, the weight of your furnishings and whether you’ll need packing or storage services.
 Ask whether the move will be a partial or full load, and whether it’ll be direct or require multiple stops.
-Be sure these are factored into the quotes so you have accurate estimates for your situation.
+Be sure these are factored into the quotes so you have accurate estimates.